25 Free Things for Kids to Do in NYC on Winter Holiday Break

 It just wouldn't be Christmas in Brooklyn without the Christmas lights in Dyker Heights.
 Photo by Richie S. via Flickr

-Happy is a vibrant art installation chosen for the 23 Days of Flatiron Cheer.
+Ziggy is a vibrant art installation chosen for the 23 Days of Flatiron Cheer.
 Photo courtesy of the Flatiron 23rd Street Partnership

 7. See the Children's Discovery Garden at the Brooklyn Botanic Garden during its no-admission-fee winter weekday hours.
 On Wednesdays, the New York Botanical Garden also offers FREE grounds passes, and the Queens Botanical Garden offers free admission daily during the winter months (open Tuesday–Sunday).